 NCTF and its partner investors are driven by a belief in a more diverse economy and they seek to provide greater access to capital and essential support services to entrepreneurs who haven't been given this opportunity historically.
 By investing in companies that will create long-term economic prosperity in communities of color, the fund will increase upward mobility and ultimately build a more diverse and globally competitive economy.

-NCTF made its first investment in late 2021, a $500,000 stake in BAMF Health, a Grand Rapids-based second stage life science company founded by a former Van Andel Institute scientist.
-In 2022, this groundbreaking medical startup opened a headquarters in downtown's Doug Meijer Medical Innovation Building, where it is using artificial intelligence and other advanced technologies to diagnose and treat cancer.
+NCTF made its first investment in late 2021, a $500,000 stake in BAMF Health, a Grand Rapids-based second-stage life science company founded by a former Van Andel Institute scientist.
+In 2022, this groundbreaking medical startup opened its headquarters in downtown's Doug Meijer Medical Innovation Building, where it is using artificial intelligence and other advanced technologies to diagnose and treat cancer.
 The company expects to provide life-saving care to patients from across the country.

 More than 200 additional qualified companies have been identified by NCTF for potential investment.